 September 1966 – Doctor Strange guest-stars in Sub-Mariner #69, although he and Namor never actually cross paths during the story.

 November 1966 – Doctor Strange and his teammates help Nighthawk turn over a new leaf in Defenders #13–14.
-Following this story, Doctor Strange would have learned of the shooting death of President Morris N. Richardson at the White House.
-Presumably, the Orb of Agamotto also revealed that Richardson had actually been Number One of the Secret Empire and had committed suicide when Captain America foiled his scheme to turn the United States into a totalitarian dictatorship.
+Following this story, Doctor Strange would have learned, presumably from the Orb of Agamotto, that President Morris N. Richardson has died, having committed suicide at the White House when Captain America foiled his scheme to turn the United States into a totalitarian dictatorship.
+Thanks to a massive cover-up orchestrated by S.H.I.E.L.D., the general public remains unaware that the President was also Number One of the Secret Empire.

 December 1966 – Doctor Strange and Baron Mordo take their time-bending journey with Sise-Neg in Marvel Premiere #12–14, which marks the end of Strange’s run in the book.
 He would soon return in his new title, Doctor Strange: Master of the Mystic Arts.